 How to travel in Costa Rica

 The major drawback is that most buses are from/to San Jose.
-This means that you may have to return to San Jose in between destinations, which makes you lose lots of time.
+This means that you may have to return to San Jose between destinations, which makes you lose lots of time.
 However, when it’s the case, there’s always the option to catch shuttle buses.

-#43 Renting a car in Costa Rica may actually be a good idea, as long as you don’t plan to drive in San Jose.
+#43 Renting a car in Costa Rica may be a good idea, as long as you don’t plan to drive in San Jose.
 Driving gives you all the freedom you need to explore the country, allowing you to go everywhere, whenever you like.

 - Car renting in itself isn’t that expensive, the problem is the insurance.
 You won’t be able to find unbelievable deals in Costa Rica.

 - If you do, you’ll most probably have hidden fees later.

 - Insurance is mandatory, but it’s confusing as so many options exist.
 We opted to be fully insured and don’t think about it anymore.
 We suggest you do the same.

 - Most main attractions can be done with a standard car, but an SUV makes everything easier.
 If you are traveling to Monteverde, then you should hire a 4×4.

 - We used tricolor to hire our car and were very satisfied.
 They were very clear about all the fees, not hidden stuff, and had an affordable price.

 - Driving in Costa Rica may be a problem, but it isn’t as bad as people make it.
 However, if you aren’t experienced in driving in a more chaotic environment, drive defensively.